You are here

 BA Landscape Architecture (Hons), Heriot Watt University Edinburgh College of Art

 HND Horticulture & Landscape Technology, Askham Bryan College of Agriculture & Horticulture

-Daniel Roehr teaches studio, site engineering (grading and drainage), advanced graphics, green roof research seminars and studies abroad in the landscape architecture, urban design, architecture and environmental design programs.
-He is a registered landscape architect in British Columbia and Germany, as well as a horticulturalist and gardener.
-In 2007, he founded the research group greenskins lab at UBC.
-Current research focuses on the integration of green roofs as part of a holistic system for stormwater management.
-Daniel regularly publishes and is currently writing a book titled Green Roofs in Integrated Urban Water Systems (Routledge, February 2014).
-In addition, Daniel and his team conduct expertise studies and consult professionally in North America and Europe.
+Daniel teaches studio, site engineering, advanced representation, living roof seminars, and studies abroad in the landscape architecture, urban design, architecture and environmental design programs.
+He is a licensed landscape architect in British Columbia and Berlin.
+Since 2007, he runs the research group greenskins lab at UBC.
+His current research focuses on the integration of living roofs as part of a holistic system for storm water management.
+Daniel and his team conduct expertise studies and consult professionally in North America and Europe.
 In 2013/14, he was a UBC Sustainability Research Fellow and was selected as a member in one of six teams to compete designing the Canadian National Holocaust Memorial in Ottawa.
 In 2016, he received the Killam Teaching Prize from UBC.

-In over 20 years, Daniel has practiced in Great Britain, Japan, USA, Germany, Italy, Austria, and China.
-From 1995 to 2000, he was project architect of the award winning Daimler-Chrysler Green Roof Project, Potsdamer Platz in Berlin, Germany.
-Before moving to Vancouver, he ran his own landscape architecture firm in Berlin from 1999 to 2007, and was co-founder of a firm in Shanghai in 2004.
+In over 20 years, Daniel has practiced in Europe, North America, and Asia.
+From 1995 to 2000, he was project architect of the award-winning Daimler-Chrysler Green Roof Project, Potsdamer Platz, in Berlin, Germany.
+Before moving to Vancouver, he ran his own firm in Berlin from 1999 to 2007, and co-founded a firm in Shanghai in 2004.